MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Submit-AzureRmHDInsightScriptAction.md

 # Submit-AzureRmHDInsightScriptAction

 ## SYNOPSIS
-Submits a new script action to an azure_2 HDInsight cluster.
+Submits a new script action to an Azure HDInsight cluster.

 ## SYNTAX